1. About acrivastine

 - It's best not to drink alcohol while you're taking acrivastine as it can make you feel sleepy.

-3. Who can and can't take acrivastine
+3. Who can and cannot take acrivastine

 Acrivastine capsules that you buy from pharmacies and supermarkets can be taken by adults under the age of 65, and children aged 12 years and over.